iBotclub/iBotclub.github.io/_posts/2025-07-29-how-robotics-learn-to-imagine.md

 - Generalize to unfamiliar scenarios
 - Make informed, grounded decisions

->*It’s like a robot building a mini Bollywood studio in its head and filming futures before acting.*
+>*It’s like a robot building a mini Bollywood studio in its head and filming futures before acting.”*
 Systems like **DreamerV2** showcase how robots can learn motor skills entirely in imagination.

 A trained world model lets an agent “look before it leaps.”
 Instead of blindly trying every possible move, the robot simulates the consequences of actions inside its internal model — choosing only the best ones to execute in reality.